jaescalo/terraform-akamai-examples/README.md

 ### 1. Single Environment
 The rule tree is fully expressed in HCL (Hashicorp Configuration Language)

+### 2. Multiple Environments
+The rule tree is fully expressed in HCL (Hashicorp Configuration Language) too, plus supports different environments using *.tfvars files.
+Additionaly there is logic that determines the type of origin (CUSTOMER | NETSTORAGE) to build the correct rule tree.
+This is one of the benefits of expressing the rule tree as HCL, it is easier to add more logic to the rule tree.

 # Onboarding
 Examples to fully onboard domains to Akamai with Property Manager, EdgeDNS, Application Security and CPS features.